nicholasproietti/Graduate-Starting-Salary-Prediction-Project/README.md

 ## Conclusions

 This project aimed to predict graduate starting salaries using academic and skill-based factors.
-However, data analysis revealed weak correlations between key features and salary—likely due to dataset issues such as signs of potential fabrication.

-Although the all final models (Ridge Regression, Neural Networks) did not deliver strong predictive power, they provided valuable insights into data integrity challenges and the importance of dataset selection.
-The model was deployed as a salary calculator to demonstrate practical applications of regression-based predictions, highlighting that understanding and documenting data limitations is as important as model accuracy in real-world projects.
+However, data analysis revealed weak correlations between key features and salary—likely due to dataset issues such as potential manipulation and missing real-world trends.
+Although the final models (Ridge Regression, Neural Networks) did not deliver strong predictive power, they provided valuable insights into data integrity challenges and the importance of dataset selection.
+The model was deployed as a [salary calculator](https://ridgesimplesalarycalculator.w3spaces.com) to demonstrate practical applications of regression-based predictions, highlighting that understanding and documenting data limitations is as important as model accuracy in real-world projects.

 ## Technologies Used